 - Students should be waiting for their bus at least 5 minutes prior to the scheduled pick-up time.
 Bus times are approximate due to factors such as variable ridership, traffic tie-ups, mechanical difficulties, etc.

-- Students should stand at least 5 feet away from the bus stop staging area.
+- Stand at least 5 feet away from the bus stop staging area.
 This is for your child’s safety so that they are not in harm’s way of other vehicle traffic.

-- Students should NEVER walk behind a school bus while boarding or deboarding the bus.
+- NEVER walk behind a school bus while boarding or deboarding the bus.
 The bus driver needs to have a clear view of the student at all times.

 - Video monitoring equipment is on all buses to address student behavior issues.